RahulJha11/Pand_card_detection_and_OCR/README.md

 ## Features

-- Detects key invoice fields using a pre-trained YOLO model.
+* Detects key Pancard fields using a coustom-trained YOLOv10 model.
-- Extracts text from detected bounding boxes using Tesseract or EasyOCR.
+* Extracts text from detected bounding boxes using DocTr.
-- Displays both the uploaded image and processed JSON response side by side in the Streamlit UI.
+* Displays both the uploaded image and processed JSON response side by side in the Streamlit UI.
-- Supports dynamic switching between Tesseract and EasyOCR for OCR tasks.

 ---

 ## Technologies Used

-- **YOLOv8** for object detection.
+- **YOLOv10** for object detection.
-- **Tesseract OCR** and **EasyOCR** for text extraction.
+- **DocTr OCR** for text extraction.
 - **FastAPI** for the backend API.
 - **Streamlit** for the frontend interface.
-- **Python** (with libraries such as `httpx`, `opencv-python`, and `matplotlib`).
+- **Python**.

 ---